 Just know that you are opening up yourself to a world of pain if you get audited by the IRS.
 They will question every single deposit into your account and then impose penalties on the taxes you didn’t pay.
-Before we can get into the nitty gritty of reporting your less than $600 income, you must understand the potential IRS penalties for not filing before you get any funny ideas.
+Before we can get into the nitty gritty of reporting your income to file taxes if it was less than $600, you must understand the potential IRS penalties for not filing before you get any funny ideas.

 What are the Penalties for Not Reporting Income Even if it's Under $600?

 If you make money outside of a regular employee situation, then you need to document every dime of your income and expenses throughout the tax year and be prepared to report them to the IRS.

 If the IRS finds income that you were supposed to file taxes on but didn’t, then you will owe interest on that amount.
 The interest starts occurring from the moment the payment due date is missed.
 Just because the IRS doesn’t catch your mistake now doesn’t mean they won’t catch it later.
 Doesn’t matter if they find the deposit from years ago, that just means that you will owe interest for years on nonpayment.
 The interest starts building up from the missed due date, not the date that they caught you.
 This could result in an enormous tax bill.

 Your effort to save money could end up in you losing more than you made in the first place.
 Not to mention that your negligence could be viewed as tax fraud, which might require you to go to jail over an IRS audit.